 Total Expenses: P6,623 (two persons)

-If you plan to DIY this trip, create a budget of P2,500/person if you are coming from Metro Manila.
-It will be slightly cheaper (around P2,000) if you’ll take the public boat.
+If you plan to DIY this trip, create a budget of P2,500-3000/person if you are coming from Metro Manila.
+It can be cheaper (around P2,000) if you’ll take the public boat and choose a regular accommodation.
 Tricycle fares can also be omitted since the tourism office and terminals are just a 5-10min walking distance.

 When we are in our way home, we decided to ride the UV going to Lucena.
 This is more comfortable than the mini bus and the additional fare is only P6.

 Are we visiting Cagbalete Island again?
 Definitely yes!